Skip to main content

 There’s nothing more frustrating than not knowing a password to access an important account.
 Keep your lists current and safe and make sure you — and your partner — update it on a regular basis.

 Women are already closely involved with their family’s day-to-day finances.
-The natural next step for them is to take a long-range view of their family’s — and individual — financial health.
+A natural next step for them is to take a long-range view of their family’s — and individual — financial health.
 It’ll lead to a greater sense of financial security.

 Like what you’re reading?